baasbox/docs/source/index.md

 ![Assets](images/Console_0.7.3/assets.png)

-In this section you have the detailed list of all your assets with information fields like Icon, Name, Meta, Size, Type, Download and Actions.
+In this section you have a detailed list of all your assets with information fields like Icon, Name, Meta, Size, Type, Download and Actions.
 Of course you also have the search tool.
 If you want to create a new asset, click on the New Asset button and you will see the